Previous Seeds Herbs Resins Oils Supplies Links Main Contact Next

 Datura stramonium bud Datura stramonium

 Heavier than the other daturas and therefore attuned to the Earth aspect of Venus, this annual plant is called Jimson weed because in Jamestown in 1676, it poisoned soldiers who made the fresh leaves into a soup.
 Magically, this herb has been implicated in lycanthropy and shape-shifting.
 It is interesting in relation to this that in the language of flowers, jimsonweed signifies disguise.
-Some people claim this is an aphrodisiac, probably because it is a Venus herb.
-Its visionary qualities--and they are very strong--can probably best be accessed by inhaling the scent of the flower instead of ingesting it in any way.
+Some people claim this is an aphrodisiac, probably because it is a Venus herb (the Kama Sutra contains a description of an ointment made from datura and some other herbs); we can see this plant being used in love magic only in the sense of trying to duplicate the stupification that this plant can cause.
+Its visionary qualities--and they are very strong--can best be accessed by inhaling the scent of the flower instead of ingesting it.
 Some consider this a Saturn herb, which makes some sense because of its association with a number of other plants that are Saturn and because it is one of the baneful herbs.
 Saturn's preoccupation with borders would also suit the shapeshifting aspect, since that means one changes one's borders.
-I personally believe it is Saturn, but in a very tricksterish aspect, something we would not normally associated with that sort of influence.
-I have had profound experiences with this plant, much more so than the other daturas.
+We consider it Saturn, but in a very tricksterish aspect, something we would not normally associate with that that planetary rulership.
+Alchemy Works' founder has had profound experiences with this plant, much more so than the other daturas, and that is without ingesting this plant in any way.
+In his opinion, this plant does not want to be ingested.
+It does seem to have a playful side, but this is a plant of such power that its playfulness is terrifying.
 Top

-Datura inermis Because it is a New World plant, this was not traditionally grown in a witch's garden, but it's terrific in a Moon garden.
-Many Native American tribes used this plant medicinally, but none used this particular datura for religious purposes (they used other datura instead).
-Although reports of deaths connected to herbs are usually just thrown around without any substantiation, I have found reliable numbers that two people (probably children) died of eating this plant (probably seeds) in 1999.
+Because it is a New World plant, this was not traditionally grown in a witch's garden, but it's terrific in a Moon garden.
+Many Native American tribes used this plant medicinally, but my research turns up only the Alogonquin using this particular datura for religious purposes (they used tatula).
+Although reports of deaths connected to herbs are usually just thrown around without any substantiation, we have found reliable numbers that two people (probably children) died of eating this plant (probably seeds) in 1999, and a Greek man died of eating the seeds in 2004 and another in 2013.
+More likely, though, is after ingesting this plant, you would sincerely wish you were dead.
+The biggest problem with members of the nightshade family is the unpredictability of their effect.
+In 2022, products containing spinach that had been contaminated with young datura leaves caused over 200 people to become ill in Australia – a potent reminder that this poisonous flower should not be planted anywhere near your vegetable garden.
+There is no way to quantify this plant, and thus it should not be ingested.
 Top

 In the Garden